AlexCovone/SoundScript/README.md

 SoundScript leverages Microsoft Azure Cognitive Services and utilizes customized pretrained models to enhance its translation capabilities.

-Users are able to select from 15 languages for their desired translation.
+Users can select from 15 languages for their desired translation.
 Through the integration of Microsoft Azure Cognitive Services, the spoken words are instantly translated into the target language text, ensuring seamless and accurate real-time translation.

 The application offers a selection of 15 languages for translation.
 By choosing the source and target languages, users can effortlessly speak in their chosen source language and witness real-time translation into the desired target language.